-There are also some traditional, brick-and-mortar outlet stores that will sometimes also include manufacturing-defected items.
+There are also some traditional, brick-and-mortar outlet stores that will sometimes include manufacturing-defected items.
 You can still get perfectly good high-end items at a deep discount, just make sure to inspect potential purchases to make sure they don't have a red dot on the sleeve.